 Your website’s sitemap can keep Bing informed with all the indexable URLs on your website.
-And, as you know, Rank Math has a dedicated Sitemap module that lets you build your website’s sitemap in a matter of few clicks.
+And, as you know, Rank Math has a dedicated Sitemap module that lets you build your website’s sitemap in a matter of a few clicks.

 So, if you haven’t already created your website’s sitemap, then please refer to our dedicated KB on configuring sitemaps.